|This is Sam 44|

 Small steps most folks cant handle the whole ball of wax at once,

 When the dynamics of meditation are practiced daily for some time one developes a sense of balance of the emotions.
 When this happens the war between love and hate starts to dissipate, we discover how peaceful life can be in the balance.
 I myself notice that I am very protective of this core of peace, it is very disturbing for me to go outside of the balance.
 The light and the dark of the emotional state is out of control within myself when I step out of the balance this creates a war with the self, and a war with behavior.
 Through the art of meditation one learns the balance calming the emotions, one becomes the master over the powers of love and hate, and the out of control behaviors they have cause myself and others around me.

 Love and Hate cause out of control behaviors there is a grey area between the two this is what I call the Eye of the Storm in this Eye the war within stops.
 The goal of Meditation is to hold a core of peace within yourself this will never be done without balancing the emotions.
 This is Key to stopping the War between the emotions and finding peace.
-The war within causes conflict in life clarity of the mind in meditation stills this conflict and shows us it's true nature, that it is filling are life with stress.
+The war within causes many great conflicts in life in meditation we find the true nature of peace escaping these extreme emotional states, that fill are life's with stress.
 People say oh I wish there were peace in my life, or where can I find peace, it is within take a little time and look for it.